Jared F. Miller

 prof_pic.jpg

 I am a Postdoctoral Researcher at the Chair of Mathematical Systems Theory, University of Stuttgart under the direction of Prof. Carsten Scherer.
-My thesis topic involved peak estimation and safety analysis (e.g. speed of a car, height of an aircraft, distance to an obstacle) My thesis topic involved peak estimation and safety analysis (e.g. speed of a car, height of an aircraft, distance to an obstacle) through the use of occupation measures (interview).
-Another branch of research involves data-driven control, including when the system is contaminated with a combination of input, measurement, and process noise (such as flying a drone with faulty motors and sensors on a windy day).
-I am also interested in renewable energy integration, and am therefore learning about power systems and power electronics.
+My thesis topic involved peak estimation and safety analysis (e.g. speed of a car, height of an aircraft, distance to an obstacle) Another branch of research involves data-driven control, including when the system is contaminated with a combination of input, measurement, and process noise (such as flying a drone with faulty motors and sensors on a windy day).
+I am also interested in optimization and renewable energy integration, and am therefore learning about power systems and power electronics.

 I received a Bachelors (EE) and a Masters (EE/CE) degree from Northeastern University in 2018, and a PhD (EE) degree from Northeastern University in 2023 (advised by Mario Sznaier).
 I was previously a Postdoctoral Researcher at the Automatic Control Lab, ETH Zurich, in the research group of Prof. Roy S. Smith.